hijonathan/jonathan-kim.com/_drafts/embeds.md

 There are a handful of things you'll need to decide before you dive in:

-- Synchronous or Asynchronous?
+- Synchronous or asynchronous?
 - Do you offer an API?
+- How frequently will your script or API change?
 - Are you rendering content (js, css, html)?
-- How frequently will your script or API change?

 These decisions may seem easy to make, but they're far more complicated to execute properly.

 ### They myth of synchronous javascript

 The choice between sync vs async has actually been made for you.
-The short answer: *always assume you'll be loaded asynchronously.*
+The short answer: **always assume you'll be loaded asynchronously.**

 Until just a few years ago, blocking js patterns were the norm.
-Some scripts started loading themselves asynchronously (think Mixpanel or KISSmetrics), but in either case, those script tags were added to the HTML just as the Mixpanel or KISSmetrics provided them.
+Some scripts started loading themselves asynchronously (think Mixpanel or KISSmetrics), but in either case, those script tags were added to the HTML just as Mixpanel or KISSmetrics provided them.

 With new loading conventions like AMD and CommonJS, embed scripts have little say over how they're loaded.
 Because of that, you should always assume your script will be loaded asynchronously, so it should be designed accordingly.